ghostfreeman/volcanolairwebsigh/content/policy/community-code-of-conduct.md

 Topics relating to Volcano Lair projects that are not intended or authorized for public discussion are not permitted, either.

-For attribution of specific content found on this Discord, we ask that you ask the originator of the content for permission.
+For attribution of specific content found on either the Forums or the Discord, we ask that you ask the originator of the content for permission.

 ## Read the Room